cau1k/codex-prompts/spec:requirements.md

    - Edit the document to incorporate the updates while keeping template sections intact and consistent.
    - Summarize the changes made and note any follow-up actions required before approval.
 6. In all modes, remind the user to run `/spec:approve requirements` once the document is ready for sign-off.
+7. After creating the document you should return a concise, bulleted summary to the user, omitting all bloat.

 Use the Write tool to create or revise `requirements.md` as needed.